-My research examines the international politics of intra-state conflict, intra-insurgent dynamics, and international relations with an empirical focus on the Middle East and North Africa.
+My research examines the international politics of intra-state conflict, state formation, and international security with an empirical focus on the Middle East and North Africa.

 To answer these questions, I develop a unique framework for understanding what the different types of insurgent diplomatic strategy are, and provide a theory to explain when and why certain strategies are employed over others.
 I argue that insurgent diplomatic strategy is a function of the local threat environment rebel groups face at home.
 More specifically, a group’s diplomatic strategy is determined by: 1) the degree of fragmentation within the insurgent movement, which affects who rebel groups are most likely to solicit intervention from; and 2) the military viability of rebel groups, which determines the type of intervention they will solicit from those actors.

-To test my argument, I examine the diplomatic strategies of the Iraqi Kurdish (1958-1990) and Palestinian national movements (1959-1988).
-These case studies employ new interview and archival data collected over nearly eight months of field work in Iraqi Kurdistan, Israel/Palestine, Jordan and the United Kingdom.
+To test my argument, I examine the diplomatic strategies of the Iraqi Kurdish (1958-1990) and Palestinian (1959-1988) national movements.
+These case studies employ new interview and archival data collected over nine months of field work in Iraqi Kurdistan, Israel-Palestine, Jordan and the United Kingdom.
 I make use of 71 original interviews with high-level Kurdish and Palestinian officials (current and former), and over 20,000 primary-source documents collected across four archives.

 “How Civilian Perceptions Affects Patterns of Violence and Competition in Multi-Party Insurgencies” (available here).

 “Strategies of Insurgent Diplomacy: Evidence from the Iraqi Kurdish Liberation Movement” (under review).

 “Rethinking Transnational Insurgencies,” w/ Paul Staniland (available upon request).